kirin-vn/lexer/README.md

 A __*moment*__ is a type of verse which must begin with a period.
 Moments identify a particular location in the script, and can be used to break a page up into sections.
-The contents of the verse (sans–initial period) are the moment's identifier.
+The contents of the verse (sans–initial period) provide the moment's identifier, which must be unique within a page.

     .A SIMPLE MOMENT